sebastianfeldmann/phpbu-laravel/README.md

 ## Configuration

-After publishing the `ServiceProvider` a phpbu configuration file is created in your `config` directory.
+After publishing the `ServiceProvider` a `phpbu.php` configuration file is created in your `config` directory.

 ```php
 <?php